brimdata/zed/zng/docs/spec.md

 |uvarint7|type-id|value|
 ------------------------
 ```

+It is an error for a value to reference a type ID that has not been previously
+defined by a typedef scoped to the stream in which the value appears.

 A typed value with a `value` of length `N` and the type indicated
 is interpreted as follows: